 Solar Access Research

-Most states have some kind of provision addressing solar access or related issues, though the statutes vary widely in effectiveness.
-The Database of State Incentives for Renewables & Efficiency (DSIRE) has an excellent solar access policy guide, which outlines the major components of an effective solar access law.
+Many states have some kind of provision addressing solar access or related issues, though the statutes vary widely in form and effectiveness.
+The The Database of State Incentives for Renewables & Efficiency (DSIRE) has an excellent solar access policy guide, which outlines the major components of an effective solar access law.
 It also has up-to-date state policy maps and information on current incentives.

 The news clip below is from KARE-Channel 11, Minneapolis, MN and depicts one homeowner’s legal battle with his HOA to put solar panels on his roof.